 Putin also threatened that if conditions continued to deteriorate along the line of contact in Donbass and NATO continued to upgrade its support for Kiev and activity in Eastern Europe, Moscow would counter with a “military-technical” response.
 Deciphering this is a complex endeavor.
 Hypothetically, it could include anything from cyberattacks to new troops deployments west.
 New deployments could be transforming the Pogonovo and/or Yelnya bases into much larger permanent bases, creating a new permanent base elsewhere in the western region, and/or increasing deployments on Crimea.
 The last would be a message to Ankara as a response to Turkey’s sale of combat drones to Kiev and their deployment against the Donbass rebels.

 One thing is for sure, if there is not at least some progress in Russian-NATO and/or US-Russian talks and atmospherics, which is unlikely to occur during a Biden presidency, we will continue to creep to a war in Eastern Europe.
-Just as there are sure to be some in Moscow who would like to see Russian troops in Donbass, even in Kiev, there are sure to be some in Western government, NATO, and think tank offices thinking along the lines recently expressed by Yarosh: “(W)e have gained an invaluable experience that will allow us to destroy so much of the enemy’s vitality and burn so much of their technology that it will eventually cause an internal revolutionary explosion inside the Russian Federation that caused e, in turn, to self-elimination of the Empire” (www.facebook.com/dyastrub/posts/4636833736393474).
+Just as there are sure to be some in Moscow who would like to see Russian troops in Donbass, even in Kiev, there are sure to be some in Western government, NATO, and think tank offices thinking along the lines recently expressed by Yarosh: “(W)e have gained an invaluable experience that will allow us to destroy so much of the enemy’s vitality and burn so much of their technology that it will eventually cause an internal revolutionary explosion inside the Russian Federation that will lead, in turn, to self-elimination of the Empire” (www.facebook.com/dyastrub/posts/4636833736393474).

 *The study cited in the first parts of this article and published by CSIS, “Russia Goes to War: Exercises, Signaling, War Scares, and Military Confrontations”, was funded by the Russia Strategic Initiative, U.S. European Command in Stuttgart, Germany.